jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/batch-deployments/index.md

 #### Batch Job Parallelism

-Behind the scenes, JFrog ML's batch processing [low level](/docs/storage-based-execution "Storage-Based Execution") API is used.
+Behind the scenes, JFrog ML's batch processing <Anchor label="low level" title="Storage-Based Execution" href="/docs/storage-based-execution">low level</Anchor> API is used.

 JFrog ML splits the requested `df` into tasks according to the batch size, and the size of the requested `df`.
 For example, if the requested `df` has **1000** rows, and the requested batch size is **50**, then **20** FrogML tasks are executed as part of the batch job.